 What may also trouble Nur-Sultan is that some activists look ever more unmoved by the legal consequences of taking a stand on Chinese repression in Xinjiang.

-Baibolat Kunbolat, who filmed Azhibai’s Chinese consulate protest, has more than once picketed the same building to demand the release of his cousin, Baimurat Nauryzbek, who was sentenced to 10 years in jail in 2018 over a forum post that he wrote in 2012.
+Baibolat Kunbolat, who filmed Azhibai’s Chinese consulate protest, has more than once picketed the same building to demand the release of his brother, Baimurat Nauryzbek, who was sentenced to 10 years in jail in 2018 over a forum post that he wrote in 2012.

 Earlier this year, representatives from Almaty city hall warned Kunbolat that he could be arrested if the unsanctioned protest happened again.